UpperMoon0/Java/README.md

 # KeepAlive Service

-The KeepAlive service is a C++ application that periodically pings a list of configured URLs to ensure they are responsive.
-It also exposes an HTTP endpoint for health checks.
+The KeepAlive service is a C++ application that periodically pings a list of configured URLs to keep them from idling.
+It features a dynamic configuration that can be updated at runtime via a RESTful API, and it exposes an HTTP endpoint for health checks.

-If the `config.json` file is not found, the keep-alive functionality will be disabled, but the health check endpoint will remain active.

 ## Configuration (`config.json`)